The World in Maps, 1400-1600

 The World Map of Henricus Martellus

 The Martellus world map, composed around 1490, is a stunning rare survival of the pre-exploration world.
-One of the largest maps (too large to be displayed along with the portolans), it hangs in the reading room, which visitors will be welcome to visit.
+One of the largest maps in the collections, it is too large to be displayed along with the portolans, so a facsimile is on display in the public exhibition.
+The original is in the library’s courtyard level open to registered researchers.
 The map shows a very different perspective than the portolans–it is based on the ancient maps composed by Ptolemy, transmitted to Europe by Arab scientists and geographers.

 The Beccari Map